 2 With regard to RZ-B, perchlorate concentrations will remain in some limited areas above BCL, as excavation will be impaired by utilities.
-Alternative remediation strategies are being evaluated (See Tables RZ-B-20 and RZ-B-21).
+Alternative remediation strategies as noted above are being evaluated (See Tables RZ-B-20 and RZ-B-21 in Appendix A).
 Additionally, arsenic concentrations greater than 7.2 mg/kg will remain in some limited areas at depths below 10 feet bgs as no further remediation will occur greater than 10 feet bgs and area will be backfilled.
 Potential leaching of arsenic to groundwater at these locations and concentrations is being evaluated separately.